mrwenwei/tudex/README.md

 # TUDEX
+In this project I created a solidy smart contract of DEX and deploy locally.
+Also created a simple UI to interact with the DEX.
+You can follow the steps below to trade locally.

-You can trade TWD to USD or USD to TWD on TUDEX.
+You can trade TWD to USD or USD to TWD on TUDEX!

 ## dex (solidity)

-In this project, I created TWD token and USD token and a dex contract on `ERC20`.
+I created TWD token contract and USD token contract and a dex contract on `ERC20`.
 Then deployed them on the local Ethereum simulator by `ganache`.

 ### INSTALLATION